Eviscerated Meaning Explained: From Literal Removal to Emotional and Modern Usage

 Core Meanings of Eviscerated

-• Physically removing internal organs
+• To physically remove internal organs

-• Destroying something completely
+• To destroy or weaken something completely

 Simple Examples